BCG-X-Official/facet/README.rst

     :width: 400
     :class: padded-logo

-Facet is an open source library for human-explainable AI.
+`facet` is an open source library for human-explainable AI.
 It combines sophisticated model inspection and model-based simulation to enable better explanations of your machine learning models.